Oldunixhacker/so/documentation/source/index.rst

     .. grid-item-card::  Open-source

-       ``so`` is available for free and the source code is available on GitHub under thr MIT license.
+       ``so`` is available for free and the source code is available on GitHub under the MIT license.